 Stoke Newington is a thriving neighbourhood, infamous through the latter 20th century for bohemian hangouts and political radicals.
 Life is centred around Stoke Newington Church Street and is teeming with pubs, eateries, independent shops and coffee shops.
 Albion Road is at the heart of it all.

 There are dozens of reputable, independent coffee shops, wine bars, restaurants and boutique shops all within a 10-minute walk.
 Firm local favourite, The Green Room Cafe, is a garden restaurant affair, filled with plants for sale and an ever-changing menu.
 The Shakespeare & The Red Lion are your classic local boozers, with great local brews, board games & quizzes.

 Stoke Newington high street (the A10) is your source of dependable chains and necessary shops, from Boots, Halfords and Tesco Metro, all within a comfortable 15mins Walk.

 Lush open space, manicured gardens and the original Clissold Manor House, all can be found 5 minutes away at Clissold Park.
 If you are a keen jogger, there is a great 1-mile trail encompassing the circumference of the park.

 Great local primary schools include Grassmere Primary just across the road, and Betty Layward Primary, just at the end of the road.

-Transport options are at a premium, with Canonbury Overground a 15mins walk away and linking one stop to Highbury & Islington Station.
-This connects you to the Victoria underground line, and mainline train South into Moorgate, or North towards Welwyn Garden City.
+Transport options include Canonbury Overground, a 15mins walk away and linking one stop to Highbury & Islington Station.
+This connects you to the Victoria underground line, and mainline trains south into Moorgate, or north towards Welwyn Garden City.
 Alternatively the walk to Highbury & Islington is under half hour.
-A raft of buses also goes along Stoke Newington Church Street and the A10, taking you straight into the city.
+A raft of buses also go along Stoke Newington Church Street and the A10, taking you straight into the city.